-Maternal food insecurity during pregnancy in Ontario, Canada, is associated with postpartum mental disorders and a greater likelihood of infants being treated in an emergency department.
+In a new study, published in The Journal of Nutrition, PROOF researchers found that maternal food insecurity during pregnancy is associated with postpartum mental disorders and a greater likelihood of infants being treated in an emergency department.